 - Only Matoran of fire, who have a greater heat resistance, do it for sport.
 Other characters surf on lava only if needed to escape.
 It was also mentioned that Toa of fire could survive a few seconds in lava, though it most certainly wouldn't be a pleasant experience.
 No-one thinks that it is stupid to surf for sport on a liquid which kill you if you fall.

 - Played very straight in the movie Mask of Light, wherein Takua (not a Fire Matoran, though everyone including himself thought he was at the time) fishes the eponymous mask out of a lava flow with his bare hands, and only feels the hotness after holding it in his hand for a moment.
-Then, he hops onto his comically frail lava surf board... on all fours, with his fingers clinging onto its sides (hanging into the lava), but suffers no ill effects.
+Then, he hops onto his comically frail lava surfboard... on all fours, with his fingers clinging onto its sides (hanging into the lava), but suffers no ill effects.
 The mask itself plays it straight in that the rock it was contained in when it fell into the lava completely melts, but it itself is completely unaffected (though it's noted it was made to be a lot sturdier than the average mask).

-- To be completely fair, all the above examples are molten protodermis and not actual magma.
+- To be completely fair, most of the above examples are molten protodermis and not actual magma.
 The fact that the characters themselves are made of protodermis might actually make this worse, though...